 Even though Italian food is prominent in North America as well as other English speaking countries, restaurant menus often use Italian words in ways that are not even remotely close to what would sound natural to a native Italian.
 And it isn’t just because of spelling mistakes, the grammatical and logical use of Italian words is also frequently incorrect.

-To help illustrate the variety of errors that are commonly made when non-native Italians use the Italian language, we grouped the mistakes according to their nature into six distinct families.
+To help illustrate the variety of errors that are commonly made when non-experienced Italian speakers use the Italian language, we grouped the mistakes according to their nature into six distinct families.
 So, let’s get started!

-Some spelling mistakes reflect the way Italian words tend to be pronounced by English natives.
-Take ‘focaccia’ as an example: its misspelled counterpart: ‘foccacia’ is gaining popularity because it’s closer to how it sounds in English.
-At other times, alternate English spellings reflect the dialect of the first Italian-Americans.
-Words like ‘Cappicolla’ and ‘Macaroni,’ for instance, bear clear signs of a southern Italian heritage as opposed to their Italian counterparts: ‘Capicollo’ and ‘Maccheroni.’
+Some spelling mistakes seem to reflect the way Italian words tend to be pronounced by English natives.
+Take ‘focaccia’ as an example: its misspelled counterpart ‘foccacia’ is gaining popularity because it’s closer to how it sounds in English.
+At other times, alternate English spellings appear to reflect the dialect of the first Italian-Americans.
+Words like ‘Cappicolla’ and ‘Macaroni,’ for instance, bear clear signs of a southern Italian heritage as opposed to their national counterparts: ‘Capicollo’ and ‘Maccheroni.’
 Other words, like ‘linguini’ and ‘zucchini,’ reflect a combination of causes: their dialectal origin and the way the correctly spelled ‘linguine’ and ‘zucchine’ sound when read with an English accent.

 To a native Italian, it’s bad enough to hear a misspelled word, but things get even worse when the alternate spelling has a different meaning in Italian.
 For instance, ‘panini’ is sometimes misspelled as ‘pannini.’
 Now, while ‘panini’ is a diminutive of “pane,” which means ‘bread,’ the word ‘pannini’ is a diminutive of ‘panni,’ which is equivalent to “items of clothing” or “rags.”
 So now you know why a native Italian may get a giggle when they read that the chef’s special is the “house pannini.”